g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 > **Please note**: Automation testing is not a replacement for manual testing so it doesn't eliminate the need for human testers, rather it creates an avenue for human testers to carry out tests with testing tools.

-## Use-Cases of Automated Testing
+ <h3>Use-Cases of Automated Testing</h3>

 * Cross-browser testing
 * Load and performance testing
 * Automating unit, integration, and end-to-end tests

-### Comparing Cypress, Selenium, and Playwright as Automated Testing Tools
+ <h4> Comparing Cypress, Selenium, and Playwright as Automated Testing Tools </h4>

  <p>Now, let's compare Cypress, Selenium, and Playwright based on Browser support, Ease of setup, Ease of scripting, Performance and Speed.</p>

-# Choosing the best Automated testing tool based on Browser support.
+<h5> Choosing the best Automated testing tool based on Browser support</h5>

 Browser support refers to the ability of a certain website or web app to function consistently on different web browsers (Chrome, Mozilla Firefox, Safari, and Microsoft Edge).
 If your favourite Automated testing tool can work across major browsers, you can have peace of mind that your app works no matter the browser choice of your users.
 The essence of considering browser support is that cross-browser testing is one of the major tests carried out by testers and devs.
 Now, let's take a look at all three Automated testing tools in terms of browser support:

-<p><strong>Cypress:</strong> Cypress supports major browsers like Chromium and Firefox. <a href="https://docs.cypress.io/guides/guides/launching-browsers#WebKit-Experimental">Though it has experimental support for Safari</a>which means that not all features will work properly.
+<p><strong>Cypress:</strong> Cypress supports major browsers like Chromium and Firefox. <a href="https://docs.cypress.io/guides/guides/launching-browsers#WebKit-Experimental">Though it has experimental support for Safari</a> which means that not all features will work properly.
 Asides from this, it has good support on Chrome, Firefox, and Edge.
 It can run tests across multiple browser versions directly from the Cypress test runner, which makes it convenient to run tests on older browser versions, maintained versions, and unreleased versions.</p>

 ![Cypress browser selector](https://i.imgur.com/5NMO9RH.png)